-AGENDA ITEM SUMMARY

-District Impacted

-1 ■ 1 = Anzollitto

-☐ 2 = Woolard

-□ 3 = Boyd

-☐ 4 = Cisneros

-☐ 5 = Colvin

-. □ All

-DESCRIPTION

-April 10, 2018

-CONSIDER ON FIRST READING ORDINANCE NO. 2018-11; AN ORDINANCE AMENDING THE CITY OF BOERNE ZONING ORDINANCE NO. 2007-64.
-CAPTIONED, "ZONING ORDINANCE OF THE CITY OF BOERNE, TEXAS", DATED DECEMBER 18, 2007, BY AMENDING ARTICLE 3, SECTION 14, REZONING 2.16 ACRES LOCATED AT 110 BLUEBONNET CIRCLE (KAD NO. 22517) FROM RMO-3, MODULAR RESIDENTIAL DISTRICT TO R-4, MULTI-FAMILY RESIDENTIAL DISTRICT; REPEALING ALL ORDINANCES IN CONFLICT; CONTAINING A SEVERANCE CLAUSE; AND DECLARING AN EFFECTIVE DATE.
-(Rene Gonzalez)

-Approve on first reading Ordinance No. 2018-11 rezoning of 110 Bluebonnet Circle from RMO-3, Modular Residential District to R-4, Multi-Family

-Residential District at the request of Rene Gonzalez.
+City of Boerne AGENDA ITEM SUMMARY District Impacted ■ 1 = Anzollitto □ 2 = Woolard □ 3 = Boyd □ 4 = Cisneros □ 5 = Colvin □ All AGENDA DATE April 24, 2018 DESCRIPTION 7.
+CONSIDER ON SECOND READING ORDINANCE NO. 2018-11; AN ORDINANCE AMENDING THE CITY OF BOERNE ZONING ORDINANCE NO. 2007-64, CAPTIONED, "ZONING ORDINANCE OF THE CITY OF BOERNE, TEXAS", DATED DECEMBER 18, 2007, BY AMENDING ARTICLE 3, SECTION 14, REZONING 2.16 ACRES LOCATED AT 110 BLUEBONNET CIRCLE (KAD NO. 22517) FROM RMO-3, MODULAR RESIDENTIAL DISTRICT TO R-4, MULTI- FAMILY RESIDENTIAL DISTRICT; REPEALING ALL ORDINANCES IN CONFLICT; CONTAINING A SEVERANCE CLAUSE; AND DECLARING AN EFFECTIVE DATE.
+(Rene Gonzalez) STAFF'S RECOMMENDED ACTION (be specific) Approve on second reading Ordinance No. 2018-11; Amending the Zoning Ordinance No. 2007-64, rezoning 2.16 acres located at 110 Bluebonnet Circle (KAD No. 22517) from RMO-3, Modular Residential District to R-4, Multi-Family Residential District.
+CONTACT PERSON Laura Talley SUMMARY This property is located on the west side of Bluebonnet Circle, just north of Wild Rose Street.

-STAFF'S RECOMMENDED ACTION (be specific) CONTACT PERSON

-Laura Talley

-SUMMARY

-This property is located on the west side of Bluebonnet Circle, just north of Wild Rose Street.
 It is currently zoned RMO-3, Modular Residential District.
 The property owner is requesting a rezoning to R-4, Multi-Family Residential District.
+The RMO-3 zoning allows for manufactured or modular housing.
+We have not been successful in attracting a viable development at this site with the existing zoning for well over 10 years.
 The developer is seeking a change in zoning in order to construct an apartment complex at this site.
 While the current land use plan identifies everything north of Adler as large lot residential, that seems no longer applicable at this location as the surrounding area is already subdivided into small lots.
-Staff and the Planning and Zoning Commission feel that a mix of uses including some small pods of multi-family in this area would be appropriate.
+Staff and the Planning and Zoning Commission (by 5-2 vote) believe that a mix of uses including some small pods of multi-family in this area would be appropriate.
+The developer has informed us that he has been a project manager and general contractor on several quality projects in Boerne, including the Gateway Office Building on the south side of town.
 This property has LCRA overhead power lines, the County law enforcement center to the west, a drainage area to the north and two single-family residences to the south making this is a very challenging property to develop.

-The developer is proposing a 69 unit, three story apartment complex.
-There are two forced buffers, one on the north and the other on the south side.
-To the south is the 70' LCRA power line easement and to the north is a 150' drainage easement.
-The zoning ordinance limits height for this site.
-Typically, multi-family can be up to four stories, but multi-family buildings that are located within 75 to 150 feet of a residential zoning are limited to three stories.
+The developer, Rene Gonzalez, is proposing a 69 unit, three story apartment complex.
+There are two forced buffers; one on the nort the south side.
+To the south is the 70' LCRA power line north is a 150' drainage easement.
+The zoning ordinance easement and to the this site.
+Typically multi-family can be up to four stories, but multi-family buildings that are located within 75 to 150 feet of a residential zoning are limited to three stories.
 This greatly limits the potential development of the site.